 Everyday, I and my colleagues read news, comments and articles about the Bulgarian Citizenship by Investment Program (AKA “CIP”).
 Most of those, if not all of them, we consider to be delusive, misleading and can be even labelled as “fake news”.
 I have been always very reluctant to use this term, but in some cases, it is really hard to substitute it.
 Some time ago I told to the eb5 investors that “There is not a single piece of information in the mass media about the (Bulgarian Citizenship by Investment) program that is up to date and correct“.
 Unfortunately, my statement is being cemented with each passing day.

-A prime example for delusive, or even "fake news", is the referenced above article in the Investment Migration Insider.
-So, let’s analyse what it is all about.
+A prime example for delusive, or even “fake news”, is the referenced above article in the Investment Migration Insider.
+So, let’s analyze what it is all about.

 First of all, before I will be branded as “biased”, I have to give credit to the author of the article for his effort to collect information from multiple sources.
 The other credit that the author gets from me is for his valid questions (although the first and the last questions are virtually the same) he puts on the table right at the start, namely: